Open defecation: United States

+An increase in homelessness and the creation of tent cities nationwide have led to an increase in open defecation because of a lack of public toilets.
+Many cities since the 1970's have closed public toilets due to concerns that homeless people would vandalize or use drugs in them.

-In San Francisco (United States), open defecation complaints for street feces increased fivefold from 2011 to 2018, with 28,084 cases reported.
+In San Francisco, open defecation complaints for street feces increased fivefold from 2011 to 2018, with 28,084 cases reported.
 This was mainly due to the rising amount of homelessness in the city.
+San Francisco formed the Poop Patrol to deal with the problem.
 Similar problems were reported in Los Angeles and Miami.

 The Mad Pooper was the name given to an unidentified woman who regularly defecated in public places while jogging during summer 2017 in the U.S. city of Colorado Springs.

 Impacts

 Public health

 The negative public health impacts of open defecation are the same as those described when there is no access to sanitation at all.
-Open defecation—and lack of sanitation and hygiene in general—is an important factor that cause various diseases; the most common being diarrhea and intestinal worm infections but also typhoid, cholera, hepatitis, polio, trachoma, and others.
+Open defecation—and lack of sanitation and hygiene in general—is an important cause of various diseases.
+The most common are diarrhea and intestinal worm infections, also including typhoid, cholera, hepatitis, polio, trachoma, and others.

 Adverse health effects of open defecation occur because open defecation results in fecal contamination of the local environment.
-Consequently, open defecators are repeatedly exposed to many kinds of fecal bacteria like gram-positive Staphylococcus aureus and other fecal pathogens, and this is particularly serious for young children whose immune systems and brains are not yet fully developed.
+Open defecators are repeatedly exposed to many kinds of fecal bacteria like gram-positive Staphylococcus aureus and other fecal pathogens.
+This is particularly serious for young children whose immune systems and brains are not yet fully developed.

 Certain diseases are grouped together under the name of waterborne diseases, which are diseases transmitted via fecal pathogens in water.
 Open defecation can lead to water pollution when rain flushes feces that are dispersed in the environment into surface water or unprotected wells.

 Open defecation was found by the WHO in 2014 to be a leading cause of diarrheal death.
 In 2013, about 2,000 children under the age of five died every day from diarrhea.

 Young children are particularly vulnerable to ingesting feces of other people that are lying around after open defecation, because young children crawl on the ground, walk barefoot, and put things in their mouths without washing their hands.
 Feces of farm animals are equally a cause of concern when children are playing in the yard.

 Those countries where open defecation is most widely practiced have the highest numbers of deaths of children under the age of five, as well as high levels of malnourishment (leading to stunted growth in children), high levels of poverty, and large disparities between rich and poor.

 Research from India has shown that detrimental health impacts (particularly for early life health) are even more significant from open defecation when the population density is high: "The same amount of open defecation is twice as bad in a place with a high population density average like India versus a low population density average like sub-Saharan Africa."

-Open defecation is also badly affecting the health of children and their life quality as it creates health and psychological issues.
+Open defecation badly harms health of children and their quality of life, including psychological issues.